Alyessam132/The_Movie_Database/README.md

 1. what are the factors related to the top 50 highest revenue movies ?
 2. how did the movie industry evolve through years ?

+##  Limitations

+A lot of movies in these data set have No budget or revenue which will negatively influence any financial analysis.
+There was no mention of awards for each movie to see the greatest movies in the critics' point of view.
+There was no mention of language or country of each movie that will help in the analysis.
+There was no mention of Writers or screenplay writers of each movie.
+The data set has NaN Values in a lot of columns Like Cast, director and genres which will decrease our data set

 ##  Conclusions

 The Factors related to the top 100 highest revenue movies are :